open-webrtc-toolkit/owt-server/doc/servermd/Server.md

            video_agent/install_deps.sh --hardware
            video_agent/init.sh --hardware

-       If you want to start sip-agent in software mode, you need to install the openh264 library for video-agent.
-Follow section [Deploy Cisco OpenH264* Library](#Conferencesection2_3_4) for details.

-13. Run the following commands to launch one or multiple MCU worker nodes on these work machines:
+    2) Run the following commands to launch agent worker:

         cd Release-<Version>/
         bin/daemon.sh start [session-agent/webrtc-agent/avstream-agent/audio-agent/video-agent/recording-agent/sip-agent]

-14. Run the following command to launch one portal/sip-portal(if you want to start sip-agent) worker:
+14. Repeat step 11 to 13 to launch as many MCU agent worker machines as you need.

+15. Choose one worker machine to run sip-portal if sip-agent workers are deployed:

         cd Release-<Version>/
-        bin/daemon.sh start portal
         bin/daemon.sh start sip-portal

-15. Repeat step 10 to 13 to launch as many MCU worker machines as you need.

-### 2.3.9 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_9}
+### 2.3.10 Configure VCA nodes as seperated machines to run video-agent {#Conferencesection2_3_10}
 To setup VCA nodes as seperated machines, please follow these steps:
 1. Make sure one VCA card is correctly installed and VCA nodes successfully boot up.
 2. Make sure the host machine has enough ethernet interface for VCA nodes.
 Eg: host IP is "10.239.44.100" and 3 ethernet interfaces for 3 nodes of 1 VCA card, and the IP of ethernet Interfaces are "10.239.44.1", "10.239.44.2", "10.239.44.3".